Sharan-Babu/FB_wit/README.md

 <i>Example of this in everyday life:</i> When you ask Siri or google assistant to <i>set a reminder to wake you up in the morning</i>, it doesn’t call your most frequented contact which is totally irrelevant from our intended action.
 This is because it rightly understands what you wanted it to do and hence does the same.

 <b>A formal definition for what intent classification is</b>:<br>
 Intent classification is the automated association of text to a specific purpose or goal.
-In essence, a classifier analyzes pieces of text and categorizes them into intents such as Purchase, Downgrade, Unsubscribe, and Demo Request.
+In essence, a classifier analyzes pieces of text and categorizes them into intents such as Purchase, Downgrade, Unsubscribe, and Demo Request.<br>
 <i>source: google</i>

 Now, let us move on to what <b>entity extraction</b> is….
 Continuing with the theme of the above voice assistant example, the term morning in your request <b><i>“Set a reminder to wake me up in the morning”</b></i> is very vague.